Statutory Parental Bereavement Pay & Leave13 Oct 2020 | Stephanie Prior

 Your parental leave will start after any other leave such as maternity or paternity leave.
 In effect, it can follow on from the maternity or paternity leave but still must finish within the 56 week time period as mentioned above.
 It may also start between any shared parental leave that you have planned to take off even if that relates to another child of the family.

-There are rules for foster and adoptive parents in so far that you can only claim for leave if you were a foster parent being paid by the local authority and there are rules for those caring for a child/baby who were receiving payments under the terms of a will or trust in relation to that child/baby’s care.
+There are rules for foster and adoptive parents in so far that you can only claim for leave if you were a foster parent being paid by the local authority and there are rules for those caring for a child/baby who was receiving payments under the terms of a will or trust in relation to that child/baby’s care.
 There are also criteria for parents who had a baby with a surrogate and parents who have adopted a baby/child from outside the UK.

 You must give your employer notice of the death/stillbirth and you must state when you want the leave to start and how much leave you are going to take.
-This can be organised over the telephone, by email or text.
+This can be organised over the telephone, by email or by text.
 It is probably sensible to confirm your request in an email or text but if you prefer to speak to your employer about this on the telephone; keep a note of when you made the telephone call or follow up with an email so that you have a record for your own use.

 You may cancel your leave but you must give your employer the correct notice and you can also rebook it.